martinhash/readme/README.md

 ## Run Progressive Web App Installable in mobile and desktop.

 - Run `ng build --configuration=wintrillions.production` to execute a normal build in production and install  express engine [Prerender](https://github.com/angular/universal).

+### Now you can install the application on your platform mobile or desktop.

 ![Alt text](img/installable.png 'Home' )

 ## License